raspberrypilearning/animated-story/en/step_2.md

 title: The structure of the bounceObserver intersection observer
 ---

-On line 2, `entries` is a collection of all elements on the webpage with the `id=hideBounce` attribute (there is only one).
+On line 2, `entries` is a collection of all elements on the webpage with the `id="hideBounce"` attribute (there is only one).

 A collection of items is called an 'array'.